Welcome To The Weight lifting Diet And Nutrition Article

 For the most part, the primary nutrients that are found in the total food groups that we consume come from protein, carbohydrates, fats, including vitamins, minerals, fiber and water.

 Healthy sources of foods that we consume that make up our daily diet do have the nutrients we need in them.
-The problem lies in that many food groups don’t carry them all and some of them don't come in ample quantities for your weight lifting diet.
+The problem lies in that many food groups don’t carry them all and some of them don't come in ample quantities, especially for some of us that need a solid weight lifting diet.

-So in short: consuming a wide variety of food and receiving these nutrients to complete and get them in enough quantity, will create a well-balanced diet that puts the body into in a positive nitrogen balance that will give you a tremendous edge, in your weight lifting diet.
+In short: consuming a wide variety of food and receiving these nutrients to complete and get them in enough quantity, will create a well-balanced diet that puts the body into in a positive nitrogen balance giving you a tremendous edge in metabolism speed and training recovery.

 Peptide chains are made up of smaller units, these are called amino acids.